How to Keep Focused in Four Simple Steps

 Definition of FOCUS – the centre of interest or activity (noun)

-You can even wear a watch which functions like a phone and mini-computer.
+You can even wear a watch which functions as a phone and mini-computer.
 This further ensures you become a willing hostage to checking your latest updates, interrupting your focus and getting distracted.

 We have an attention span of around eight seconds